Parking Bylaw Review

 Reports to Council

-• July 25, 2023, Council Workshop - to read the report titled "Proposed Approaches for the New City of Maple Ridge Off-Street Parking Bylaw" click HERE.
+• At this meeting, Council received the staff report and provided feedback and direction on the proposed approaches to new Parking Bylaw.
+To read the report titled "Proposed Approaches for the New City of Maple Ridge Off-Street Parking Bylaw" click HERE.
 To watch the meeting, click HERE.